Post-Training Neural Network Pruning using Graph Curvature: Approach

 \end{enumerate} The outgoing neighbor distribution is defined similarly, but using the values in layer $l+1$.
 If $v_{i,l}$ is in the input layer, then the input neighbor distribution is just a mass of 1 on $v_{i,l}$ itself.
-Finally, if $v_{i,l}$ is in the output layer, then the outgoing neighbor distribution is just a mass of 1 on $v_{i,l}$. \end{definition}

-Intuitively, Definition~\ref{def:neural_neighbor} captures the fact that the neighbor distribution is determined by the value of each neuron.
-The inversion in Step 2 ensures that larger neuron values get a weight that is closer to 0.
-In turn, this ensures large neurons get a larger density after being sent through a standard normal distribution in Step 3, as proposed in prior work on normalizing neighbor distributions~\citep{ni2019community}.
-Finally, the normalization in Step 1 just ensures that all neuron values are normalized within the range $(0,1]$, to prevent numeric issues.\footnote{Note that a value of zero occurs only when $n_{min} = 0$; the lower bound of the interval is effectively open to prevent division by zero -- we achieve this in the implementation by adding a small positive constant.} We emphasize again that, unlike the original neighbor distribution in Definitions~\ref{def:orc} and~\ref{def:graph_ricci}, which is calculated based on the weights connecting those neighbors, Definition~\ref{def:neural_neighbor} weights neighbors according to their corresponding neuron (activation) values.
+Finally, if $v_{i,l}$ is in the output layer, then the outgoing neighbor distribution is just a mass of 1 on $v_{i,l}$. \end{definition} Intuitively, Definition~\ref{def:neural_neighbor} captures the fact that the neighbor distribution is determined by the value of each neuron.
+The inversion in $V_n(v_{j,l-1},x)$ ensures that larger neuron values get a weight that is closer to 0.
+In turn, this ensures large neurons get a larger density after being sent through a standard normal distribution in $\mu_{v_{i,l}}(v_{j,l-1}, x)$, as proposed in prior work on normalizing neighbor distributions~\citep{ni2019community}.
+Finally, the normalization in Step 2 just ensures that all neuron values are normalized within the range $(0,1]$\footnote{Note that a value of zero occurs only when $|n_{j,l-1}(x)| = n_{min}$; the lower bound of the interval is effectively open to prevent division by zero -- we achieve this in the implementation by adding a small positive constant.}, to prevent numeric issues caused by ReLU, which can have large positive values.
+We emphasize again that, unlike the original neighbor distribution in Definition~\ref{def:exp_norm}, which is calculated based on the weights connecting those neighbors, Definition~\ref{def:neural_neighbor} weights neighbors according to their corresponding neuron (activation) values.

 To further capture the effect of activation functions on an edge cost, we note that some NN connections' importance may change depending on the activations of the neurons they go in/out of.
-In particular, connections which go into a saturated neuron (in the case of Tanh) or in/out of a non-activated neuron (in the case of ReLU) have reduced importance for the NN's output on the current example.
+In particular, connections that go into a saturated neuron (in the case of Tanh) or in/out of a non-activated neuron (in the case of ReLU) have reduced importance for the NN's output on the current example.
+In such cases, the effective edge cost increases -- this is captured through rescaling the edge cost by an additional term that quantifies the effect of the non-linearity on the given edge.
 Thus, we define an edge's neural cost as follows.

 \begin{definition}[Neural Edge Cost.]
 Consider a directed edge $(v_{i,l}, v_{j,l+1})$ between layers $l$ and $l+1$ in a neural graph.
 Let $\sigma \in \{Tanh, ReLU\}$ be the activation function in the corresponding NN.
 The \emph{neural cost} of $(v_{i,l}, v_{j,l+1})$ is defined as follows: